A company is treated as a resident of India in any previous year if:

-- any transaction in respect of any goods, services, or property carried out by a non-resident with any person in India, including provision of download of data or software in India, if the aggregate of payments arising from such transaction or transactions during the previous year exceeds such amount as may be prescribed, or
+- any transaction in respect of any goods, services, or property carried out by a non-resident with any person in India, including provision of download of data or software in India, if the aggregate of payments arising from such transaction or transactions during the previous year exceeds INR 20 million, or

-- systematic and continuous soliciting of business activities or engaging in interaction with such number of users in India as may be prescribed.
+- systematic and continuous soliciting of business activities or engaging in interaction with 300,000 users in India.

-However, only so much of income as is attributable to such transactions or activities shall be deemed to accrue or arise in India.
-It is also proposed that the transactions or activities shall constitute significant economic presence in India, whether or not the non-resident has a residence or place of business in India or renders services in India.
+However, only so much of income as is attributable to such transactions or activities will be deemed to accrue or arise in India.
+It is also proposed that the transactions or activities will constitute significant economic presence in India, whether or not the non-resident has a residence or place of business in India or renders services in India.